-“I thought I’d have a break when I solicited guest bloggers to cover my vacation last year,” says Johnston.
+“I thought I’d have a break when I solicited guest bloggers to cover my vacation last year,” says Susan.
 “The reality is that guest bloggers do require involvement from the host blogger, but it’s a different kind of involvement from writing your own posts.”

 Despite the involvement having guest bloggers takes, I still think it’s a worthwhile collaboration.
 It gives you a taste of what it’s like to be an editor and it’s a way to form friendships with other bloggers.
 Often, you get a nice spike in traffic from the guest blogger’s readers and followers.

 Here’s how to make guest blogging work for your blog….